kavan7/beaconfinal/src/_posts/2023-04-01-THE PHAROS DAILY.md

 accomplishing incredible feats, rising above various challenges, giving an inspirational speech and then passing away dramatically.
-In regards to the staging and blocking of the play, “Caesar” makes confusing decisions making the rhythm of some scenes seem awkward and forced.
+In regards to the staging and blocking of the play, “Caesar” makes confusing decisions making the rhythm of some scenes seem awkward and forced.<br><br>

-One of the few highlights of “Caesar'' is the performance by up-and coming actor, Austinus Butlarus, or as he is commonly known as Austin Butler, who credits his impressive performance to the technique of “method acting” which helped him get into Caesar’s mindset.
+One of the few highlights of “Caesar'' is the performance by up-and coming actor, Austinus Butlarus, or as he is commonly known as Austin Butler, who credits his impressive performance to the technique of “method acting” which helped him get into Caesar’s mindset.<br><br>

 In a recent interview, Butlarus admitted that stepping into the shoes of the former Roman emperor has cost him more than he anticipated.
 Butlarus